-Subd.
+- Subd.
 3a.
 Quality improvement.
-Beginning June 1, 2010, the commissioner shall establish a quality improvement program for physician clinics and hospitals that utilizes the underlying data and results generated from the provider peer grouping system.
+Beginning June 1, 2010, the commissioner shall contract with a private entity or consortium of entities to establish and implement a quality improvement program for physician clinics and hospitals that utilizes the underlying data and results generated from the provider peer grouping system.
 The program shall annually provide physician clinics and hospitals with appropriate tools to understand their performance and to improve their results.
-The commissioner may choose to focus the program on those physician clinics and hospitals that deviate from identified thresholds of performance.

-Sec.
-3. Minnesota Statutes 2008, section 62U.04, subdivision 6, is amended to read:
+The quality improvement program shall focus on those physician clinics and hospitals that deviate from identified thresholds of performance.
+The entity or consortium shall include statewide associations representing physicians and hospitals. - Sec.
+3. Minnesota Statutes 2008, section 62U.04, subdivision 9, is amended to read: